princebansal7/Learn-GoLang/README.md

 - Detects errors while writing the code without even compiling
 - Simple syntax like python yet efficient like C, C++
 - Fast Build, startup and run time
-- Resource efficient and same bianry runs on multiple OS
+- Resource efficient and same binary runs on multiple OS

 ### About compiling

-- Each module should have only 1 main function so either create seperate folders for each program or keep one main function and use functions (Like I did)
+- Each module should have only 1 main function so either create separate folders for each program or keep one main function and use functions (Like I did)
 - To compile:
   ```sh
   go run .
   ```
-- Pass all the files whoes functions are present in main file, so that it can compile them (compile them in any other, order of execution will be in sequence the way you called the functions)
+- Pass all the files whose functions are present in main file, so that it can compile them (compile them in any other, order of execution will be in sequence the way you called the functions)
   ```sh
   go run 00.main.go 02.variables.go 01.print.go
   ```